Me!: Composition

-In an interview with Robin Roberts, Swift described the song as about "embracing your individuality and really owning it".

 The song is performed in the key of C major in common time with a tempo of 91 beats per minute.
 It follows an I–vi–IV–V chord progression known as the '50s progression (in C major, this is C–Am–F–G).
 The song's vocals span from F_{3} to E_{5}.

+In an interview with Robin Roberts, Swift described the song as about "embracing your individuality and really owning it".
 On August 21, 2019, it was reported that the lyric "Hey, kids, spelling is fun!" was removed from all digital and streaming versions of the song, including the album version.

 Critical reception

 "Me!" received mixed reviews from music critics.
 Forbess Hugh McIntyre wrote that it "isn't just a pop song, it's the momentary escape we all need".
 Roisin O'Connor of The Independent wrote that "Swift once again proves her mastery of the infectious pop hook in one of the most drastic reinventions of her career to date".
 Time's Raisa Bruner noted that Swift "veers away from her normally specific songwriting to instead offer up an anthem of self-love", and added that even though it "doesn't hit the emotional notes of her [Swift's] most memorable work, it makes a strong statement".